j0617johnny/INDE577_final_report/Unsupervised_learning/K-means/README.md

 # Model Evaluation and Parameter Tuning

-## Choosing the Number of Clusters (K)
+## Choosing the Number of Clusters $k$

-Selecting the optimal number of clusters (K) is a crucial step in K-Means clustering.
+Selecting the optimal number of clusters $k$ is a crucial step in K-Means clustering.
 Techniques such as the elbow method, silhouette score, and gap statistics can help determine the appropriate number of clusters based on the data's underlying structure.

 ## Evaluating Cluster Quality in K-Means Clustering